 The Passport Application Form is the first requirement for any kind of British passport application.
-The form is an A3-sized brown document with 10 sections that is issued by Her Majesty's Passport Office.
+The form is an A3-sized brown document with 10 sections that is issued by His Majesty's Passport Office.
 The same form is used for all types of passport applications; however the way it is completed differs.
 You will find guidance below on how to successfully complete it.

 Where to obtain it